Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Related Work

 \subsection{On-Policy Policy Improvement Methods}

-Our work focuses on policy improvement methods, an algorithmic framework that was first introduced by \cite{kakade_2002} in Conservative Policy Iteration (CPI).
-CPI guarantees policy improvement by considering a mixture between the current and greedy policies at every update.
+Our work focuses on policy improvement methods, an algorithmic framework that was first introduced by \cite{kakade_2002} in Conservative Policy Iteration.
 The policy improvement bounds proposed by \cite{kakade_2002} were later refined by \cite{schulman_2015} and \cite{achiam_2017}, making them compatible with the deep RL setting.
 These advances motivated the development of many popular on-policy policy improvement methods, including TRPO \cite{schulman_2015} and PPO \cite{schulman_2017}.
-The strong empirical performance of TRPO and PPO has been studied in detail \cite{henderson_2018,engstrom_2020,andrychowicz_2021}.
-In addition, these algorithms have served as the foundation for many on-policy extensions.
-The work in \cite{achiam_2017} extended TRPO to the constrained setting, \cite{queeney_2021_uatrpo} proposed a robust version of TRPO from limited data, and \cite{wang_y_2019,wang_y_2020,cheng_2022} considered modifications to the clipping mechanism in PPO.
+The strong empirical performance of TRPO and PPO has been studied in detail \cite{henderson_2018,engstrom_2020,andrychowicz_2021}, and these algorithms have served as the foundation for many on-policy extensions \cite{achiam_2017,queeney_2021_uatrpo,wang_y_2019,wang_y_2020,cheng_2022}.
 Given the popularity of TRPO and PPO, we consider both of these algorithms when developing our family of GPI algorithms.

-In recent years, on-policy methods have also considered non-parametric target policies obtained by solving policy optimization problems similar to those used in TRPO and PPO.
+In recent years, on-policy methods have also considered non-parametric target policies obtained by solving policy optimization problems similar to those used in TRPO and PPO \cite{vuong_2018,song_2020}.
 These target policies are then projected back onto the space of parameterized policies.
-The framework proposed in \cite{vuong_2018} considered a variety of non-parametric target policies, while \cite{song_2020} focused on the target policy induced by a reverse Kullback-Leibler (KL) divergence constraint in their algorithm VMPO.
-Note that VMPO is motivated by applying the expectation-maximization framework from \cite{abdolmaleki_2018} to the on-policy setting, but its practical trust region implementation can also be interpreted from a policy improvement perspective.
-In addition to generalized versions of TRPO and PPO, we also propose a generalized version of VMPO as a representative instance of policy improvement algorithms based on non-parametric target policies.
+VMPO \cite{song_2020} considers a target policy induced by a reverse Kullback-Leibler (KL) divergence constraint, and its practical trust region implementation can be interpreted from a policy improvement perspective.
+Therefore, we also propose a generalized version of VMPO as a representative instance of policy improvement algorithms based on non-parametric target policies.